 Bamboo lyocell is hypoallergenic, meaning that it is not likely to cause an allergic reaction in sensitive individuals.
 This is why it is used for clothing and home furnishings by individuals with Multiple Chemical Sensitivities (MCS), allergy sensitivities, psoriasis, and neurodermatitis.
 It is also anti-static and doesn’t cling.

-Is rayon, modal, and lyocell fabric sustainable?
+Is viscose, modal, and lyocell fabric sustainable?

-Rayon, modal, and lyocell are produced from renewable cellulosic plants such as beech trees, pine trees, and bamboo.
+Viscose, modal, and lyocell are produced from renewable cellulosic plants such as beech trees, pine trees, and bamboo.
 All three fibers are biodegradable.
 However, the most sustainable fabric is bamboo lyocell which uses less water and energy within a closed-loop system that recycles water in the process.

 ettitude’s bamboo lyocell CleanBamboo® is produced from FSC-certified bamboo.
 Bamboo grows quickly and without artificial irrigation, pesticides, fertilizers, or gene manipulation that may be used in “wood farms” for industrial use.
 Our products are also OEKO-TEX® 100 certified to ensure they’re free from harmful chemicals and gentle on sensitive skin.